fossasia/eventyay-tickets/doc/install/simple_docker.rst

 ----------

 Yay, you are done!
 You should now be able to reach pretalx at https://<yourdomain>/orga/ and log in as *admin@localhost* with a password of *admin*.
 Don't forget to change that password!
-Create an organizer first, then create an event and start selling tickets!
+Set up an event, configure it as needed, and publish your CfP!

 Updates
 -------